The National School Walkout: Response

 The New York City Department of Education announced that students who were absent from school due to the walkout would be marked with an unexcused absence.
 Other schools across the country also placed restrictions on students' ability to participate.
 This led to some students holding alternative events after school.
 However, other schools compromised with students holding demonstrations before, or after school or permitting them to attend walkouts, if they had a parental note.

 Parkland students organized their own walkout in their community.
-The morning of the nationwide walkout, news broke that one person was injured in a shooting at Forest High School in Ocala, Florida.
-This led to some students cancelling their planned walkouts, but also energized others, such as David Hogg, who expressed in a video posted on his social media that the event reiterated the necessity of the walkout.
+The morning of the nationwide walkout, news broke that one person was injured in a shooting at Forest High School in Ocala This led to some students cancelling their planned walkouts, but also energized others, such as David Hogg, who expressed in a video posted on his social media that the event reiterated the necessity of the walkout.

 American students at the tertiary level also took part in demonstrations to show their support for the National School Walkout.
 Harvard students also partook in the walkout, placing particular emphasis on emphasizing the rights of minority groups.
 American students at Oxford and Cambridge universities in England also participated in walkouts to show support to students back in the United States and call for gun control.